daliaviki/ECE297_Map_Project/README.md

 There are two serialzed files and two api's for them respectively.
 StreetsDatabaseAPI.h (also called "layer 2 API") is more simplified and contains only streets informaiton.
 OSMDatabaseAPI.h (also called "layer 1 API") is less processed but contains more information (such as subways, points of interests, etc.) All functionalities are implemented in four milestones sequentially.

 ### Milestone 1
-#### bool loadStreetsDatabaseBIN(std::string fn);
+'bool loadStreetsDatabaseBIN(std::string fn);'
-// load a {map}.streets.bin file.
-This function must be called before any52// other function in this API can be used.
-Returns true if the load succeeded,53// false if it fail
+This function interpretes the map name fn, then loads a {map}.streets.bin file.
+This function must be called before any other function in this API can be used.
+Returns true if the load succeeded, false if it failed.

 void closeStreetDatabase;
+This function unloads a map and frees the memory used by the API.
+No other api calls can be made until the load function is called again for some map.
+You can only have one map open at a time.

 std::string getIntersectionName(IntersectionIndex intersectionIdx);